dan1el-k/blocky-helm/README.md

 # Blocky DNS Proxy - Helm Chart

 Deploys [Blocky DNS Proxy](https://github.com/0xERR0R/blocky) together with [K8s-Gateway](https://github.com/ori-edge/k8s_gateway) for automated Split-DNS Setup for your local (public) domain.
-An optional [Frontend](https://github.com/Mozart409/blocky-frontend) can be enabled optionally
+A [Frontend](https://github.com/Mozart409/blocky-frontend) can be enabled optionally

 Releases are provided as a Helm chart artifacts for the sake of easier configuration possibilities, but could be also consumed easily via kustomize and GitOps.